 This example demonstrates the process of registering a snap-in on your system and then adding it to your session.
-It uses ManagementFeatures, a fictitious snap-in implemented in a file called ManagementCmdlets.dll.
+It uses ManagementFeatures, a fictitious snap-in implemented in a file that is named ManagementCmdlets.dll.

-To find the names of the registered snap-ins on your system, type: "get-pssnapin -registered".
+To find the names of the registered snap-ins on your system, type

 Type: String Parameter Sets: (All) Aliases: Required: True Position: 0 Default value: None Accept pipeline input: True (ByPropertyName) Accept wildcard characters: False

-Returns an object representing each added snap-in.
+Indicates that this cmdlet returns an object that represents each added snap-in.
 By default, this cmdlet does not generate any output.

-Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: False Accept pipeline input: False Accept wildcard characters: False
+Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: False Accept wildcard characters: False

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 This cmdlet returns a PSSnapInInfo object that represents the snap-in if you specify the PassThru parameter.
 Otherwise, this cmdlet does not generate any output.